 An often underrated benefit of RPA is its help to employees of a business.
-As mention above, robots can replace manual workers in laborious and dull tasks.
-As companies apply RPA into the operational process, they also empower their employees by allowing them to venture into more stimulating projects, raising their appreciation of work.
+As mentioned above, robots can replace manual workers in laborious and dull tasks.
+As companies apply RPA to the operational process, they also empower their employees by allowing them to venture into more stimulating projects, raising their appreciation of work.
 Studies have shown that such can-do sentiment is the drive behind many success stories.

 Last but not least, all of the above HR benefits create an indirect yet valuable effect of making an organization more attractive, facilitating hiring for prospective employees.